How the Learning Platform Works | Yext Hitchhikers Platform

 For example, becoming an “Answers Administrator” isn’t as simple as finishing the Answers tracks.
-The Curriculum also contains tracks such as Knowledge Graph and Solution Templates, which are critical to the success of any Answers Administrator.
+The Answers Curriculum also contains tracks such as Knowledge Graph and Solution Templates, which are critical to the success of any Answers Administrator.
 Once you complete a Curriculum, you can share your achievement on LinkedIn and Facebook.

-If you ever have feedback on the content, we encourage you to leave that feedback by clicking on the Hitchhiker icon in the bottom-right corner of the site.
+If you ever have feedback on our learning content or the Hitchhikers site experience, share it with us by clicking on the Hitchhikers thumbs-up icon in the bottom-right corner of the site.

 As we mentioned, each unit ends with a quiz with multiple choice questions.
-Before you ask – no, we’re not trying to bring back memories of high school or standardized tests.
-These quizzes are designed to make sure that you grasped the content in the unit and will highlight key points or concepts that we believe are critical for you to understand.
+These quizzes are designed to make sure that you have grasped the content in the unit and will highlight key points or concepts.

-Quizzes are great and all, but the real fun begins with the Assessments.
-At the end of each module, you’ll be presented with either another quiz assessment (boring!) or a hands-on challenge (exciting!).
+At the end of each module, you’ll be presented with a module assessment in the form of a quiz or a hands-on challenge.

-The Quiz Assessments will work just like the unit quizzes, except that you’ll earn more points for completing them.
-They will combine information learned throughout the quizzes.
-These are open book though – you should be referencing your learning materials for the quiz, just like you can and should be referencing these materials when you’re actually building!
+Assessment quizzes will work just like the unit quizzes, except that you’ll earn more points for completing them.
+They will combine information learned throughout the entire module.
+These are open-book quizzes and you should be referencing your learning materials, just like when you’re actually building!

-The Challenges are our pride and joy.
-This is where you have the opportunity to get your hands dirty in a “challenge environment” Yext account to put your learning to the test.
-Throughout the challenges, you’ll be presented with scenarios for Turtlehead Tacos, the fictitious brand you’ll be working with throughout Hitchhikers.
+Challenges are our pride and joy.
+This is where you have the opportunity to get your hands dirty in a Yext account to put your learning to the test.
+Throughout the challenges, you’ll be presented with various scenarios for Turtlehead Tacos, the fictional brand you’ll be working with throughout the Hitchhikers Program.

 There are three main steps to completing a challenge: